AlehSitsko/call-taking-form/README.md

 ## 🔧 Features

 - Modular form system for caller and patient information
+- Dynamic "Other" field for custom caller types
 - Optional Return Ride section with autofill for reversed addresses
 - “Will Call” logic to handle uncertain return times
 - Independent and manually enabled price calculator